-Three agencies form the core of the NZIC: Government Communications Security Bureau (GCSB); New Zealand Security Intelligence Service (NZSIS); and National Assessments Bureau (NAB) within the Department of the Prime Minister and Cabinet (DPMC).
+Three agencies form the core of the NZIC: Government Communications Security Bureau (GCSB); New Zealand Security Intelligence Service (NZSIS); and National Assessments Bureau (NAB).

 A range of other New Zealand government agencies have intelligence units, notably New Zealand Defence Force, New Zealand Police, New Zealand Customs Service, and Immigration New Zealand.
 The core NZIC works with these intelligence units, and the wider New Zealand government sector.